Research

 Abstract

 We construct spectrum-level splittings of $\text{BPGL}\langle 1\rangle\wedge \text{BPGL}\langle 1\rangle$ at all primes $p$, where $\text{BPGL}\langle 1 \rangle$ is the first truncated motivic Brown-Peterson spectrum.
 Classically, $\text{BP}\langle 1 \rangle \wedge \text{BP}\langle 1\rangle$ was first described by Kane and Mahowald in terms of Brown-Gitler spectra.
 This splitting was subsequently reinterpreted by Lellman and Davis-Gitler-Mahowald in terms of Adams covers.
 In this paper, we give motivic lifts of these splittings in terms of Adams covers, over the base fields $\mathbb{C}$, $\mathbb{R}$, and $\mathbb{F}_q$, where $\text{char}(\mathbb{F}_q)\neq p$.
 As an application, we compute the $E_1$-page of the $\text{BPGL}\langle 1 \rangle$-based Adams spectral sequence as a module over $\text{BPGL}\langle 1 \rangle$, both in homotopy and in terms of motivic spectra.
-We also record analogous splittings for $\text{BPGL}\langle 0 \rangle \wedge \text{BPGL} \langle 0 \rangle$. - Rings of cooperations for Hermitian K-theory over finite fields.
-Submitted. arxiv:2509.02786, User’s Guide.
+We also record analogous splittings for $\text{BPGL}\langle 0 \rangle \wedge \text{BPGL} \langle 0 \rangle$. - Rings of cooperations for hermitian K-theory over finite fields.
+Submitted.
+Available on arXiv.
+User’s Guide.

 Abstract

 We compute the ring of cooperations $\pi_{**}(\text{kq} \otimes \text{kq})$ for the very effective Hermitian K-theory over all finite fields $\mathbb{F}_q$ where $\text{char}(\text{F}_q) \neq 2$.
 To do this, we use the motivic Adams spectral sequence and show that all differentials are determined by the integral motivic cohomology of $\mathbb{F}_q$.
-As an application, we compute the $E_1$-page of the kq-resolution. - On the ring of cooperations for real Hermitian K-theory.
-Submitted. arxiv:2506.16672, User’s Guide.
+As an application, we compute the $E_1$-page of the kq-resolution. - On the ring of cooperations for real hermitian K-theory.
+To appear in Annals of K-theory.
+Also available on arXiv.
+User’s Guide.

 Abstract

-Let $\text{kq}$ denote the very effective cover of the motivic Hermitian K-theory spectrum.
+Let $\text{kq}$ denote the very effective cover of the motivic hermitian K-theory spectrum.
 We analyze the ring of cooperations $\pi_{**}(\text{kq} \otimes \text{kq})$ in the stable motivic homotopy category $\text{SH}(\mathbb{R})$, giving a full description in terms of Brown-Gitler comodules.
 To do this, we decompose the $E_2$-page of the motivic Adams spectral sequence and show that it must collapse.
 The description of the $E_2$-page is accomplished by a series of algebraic Atiyah-Hirzebruch spectral sequences which converge to the summands of the $E_2$-page.
 Along the way, we prove a splitting result for the very effective symplectic K-theory $\text{ksp}$ over any base field of characteristic not two. - Toric double determinantal varieties, joint with Alexander Blose, Patricia Klein, and Owen McGrath.
-Published in Communications in Algebra 49 (2021), 7, 3085-3093. arxiv:2006.04191
+Published in Communications in Algebra 49 (2021), 7, 3085-3093.
+Also available on arXiv.

 Abstract